What is the first thing you look at when you check out the specs of a bike?

 2021 Yamaha Tracer 7 GT (196kg)

-Another bike we revere is the current Yamaha Tracer 700 GT.
-So we’re excited for the release of the newly named Yamaha Tracer 7 GT in 2021.
+Another bike we revere is the older Yamaha Tracer 700 GT and the newly named Yamaha Tracer 7 GT.

 The new bike will arrive with a punchy 72.4bhp engine which Yamaha says delivers “strong and linear torque.”